Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 Yes, the surgical act of placing a custom silicone implant is covered by health insurance as well as hospitalization.

-However, the implant itself is not covered and its cost varies between 1200 € for an implant made after casting to 2300 € for an implant designed by computer from a scanner.
+However, the implant itself is not reimbursed, and costs range from €1,200 for a cast implant (a technique we no longer use) to €2,800 for an implant designed by computer from a CT scan.

 Finally, the surgeon's fees (2500 €) may be reimbursed by your health insurance.